-During the 2020-2021 year our DVC staff and stakeholders completed and approved a comprehensive safe schools plan according to ed code, and in conjunction with local law enforcement and emergency personnel.
+During the 2021-2022 year our DVC staff and stakeholders completed and approved a comprehensive safe schools plan according to ed code, and in conjunction with local law enforcement and emergency personnel.
 The Comprehensive School Safety Plan was reviewed and approved at the School Site Council Meeting on December 1, 2021.
+For the 2022-2023 school year, the School Site Council has reviewed the plan and is scheduled to approve the plan at the meeting on Wednesday, February 1, 2023.